Behaviour for Learning

 Behaviour Management Policy

 All children have the right to be cared for in a happy environment; therefore it is important to ensure that all children know what is expected of them what the boundaries are.
-In order to achieve this I have some house rules which set reasonable and appropriate limits to help manage the behaviour of the children.
+In order to achieve this I maintain rules which set reasonable and appropriate limits to help manage the behaviour of the children.

-I help the children understand my house rules, which are realistic and I am consistent in the enforcing of them.
+I help the children understand rules, which are realistic and I am consistent in the enforcing of them.

 I will ensure that: